mdancho84/mdancho84.github.io/_posts/2022-09-23-explore-simplified-exploratory-data-analysis-eda-in-r.md

 * **Variable and Interaction Analysis (Bivariate Analysis)**
 * **Explanations (with Decision Tree Plot)**

 Ultimately, this saves the analyst/data scientist SO MUCH TIME.

+## Focus for this tutorial

-I'm constantly doing bi-variate analysis.
-So that's what I'm focusing on here.
-In the [YouTube Video](https://youtu.be/j1pkPsjYw5s) I show off the decision tree explanations and some other cool functionality in `explore`, so check the video out if you want to discover more.
+**I'm constantly doing bi-variate analysis.** So that's what I'm focusing on here.
+In the [YouTube Video](https://youtu.be/j1pkPsjYw5s) I show off the decision tree explanations and some other cool functionality like how to get bivariate plots and make reports with `explore`, so check the video out if you want to discover more.

 ## Step 1: Load the libraries and data